🩷 Social System

 Protocols

-Social connection overlaps significantly with the Meaning domain:
+Social connection overlaps significantly with Purpose: